-The people who have the authority to grant my right to speak tonight, I would be safe to guess, would rather have me up here gushing about our prospects and our futures.
-They would smile happily if all I did was talk about about how bravely my classmates and I will sally forth to face a world full of oppression and bad intentions, and how by being of good heart ourselves and armed with the great intelligence and creativity that we have gathered from our 12 years in our local school system, we will one day overcome and rout the forces of evil.
+The people who have the authority to grant my right to speak tonight, I would be safe to guess, would rather have me up here gushing about your prospects and your futures.
+They would smile happily if all I did was talk about about how bravely you and your classmates will sally forth to face a world full of oppression and bad intentions, and how by being of good heart and armed with the great intelligence and creativity that you have gathered from your 12 years in our local school system, you will one day overcome and rout the forces of evil.

-And everybody in the stands would clap and cheer, if all I did was christen us all, the entire graduating class of 2019, as fledging social justice warriors determined to rid the world of all vice and dissenting opinion.
+And everybody in the stands would clap and cheer, if all I did was christen you all, the entire graduating class of 2020, as fledging social justice warriors determined to rid the world of all vice and dissenting opinion.

 And I can't do that.
 And the reason is because it is a bullshit idea.

-We do not need safe spaces and trigger words.
-We need to be challenged and made uncomfortable, we need to leave the womb of our mothers, the warmth of our parent's house, the boundaries of our small town, in order to go forth and search out our destinies, and to come back changed for the better.
-We do not need to become perfect; we need only to be changed for the better.
+You do not need safe spaces and trigger words.
+You need to be challenged and made uncomfortable, You need to leave the womb of your mother's, the warmth of your parent's house, the boundaries of your small town, in order to go forth and search out your destinies, and to come back changed for the better.
+You do not need to become perfect; you need only to be changed for the better.

-We need to explore our attic spaces and our darker natures and learn to wrestle with our own demons and learn to defeat the monsters that we will encounter along the way.
-We need to climb trees, to scrape our elbows and our knees, get our feelings hurt, and to be made sad.
-We need to learn how to fall and how to get back up.
-We need to learn how failure usually waters the roots of success.
+You need to explore your attic spaces and your darker natures and learn to wrestle with your own demons and learn to defeat the monsters that you will encounter along the way.
+You need to climb trees, to scrape your elbows and your knees, get your feelings hurt, and to be made sad.
+You will need to learn how to fall and how to get back up.
+You need to learn how failure usually waters the roots of success.

-For if we always hide beneath our blankets and in safe rooms while letting others protect us and our parents and our teachers define both are fears and our responses, how will we ever learn to become fully functioning human beings.
+For if you always hide beneath your blankets and in safe rooms while letting others protect you and your parents and your teachers define both your fears and your responses, how will you ever learn to become fully functioning human beings?

-We need to become the prodigal children, the one's who leave home with a pocketful of dreams and a rebellious nature to make our mark upon the world.
-We need to see the world as it really is and people as they really are, and not view it as a fake progressive paradise inhabited by hordes of narcissistic, virtuous zombies afraid of speaking their own truth.
+You need to become the prodigal children, the ones who leave home with a pocketful of dreams and a rebellious nature to make your mark upon the world.
+You need to see the world as it really is and people as they really are, and not view it as a fake paradise inhabited by hordes of narcissistic, virtuous zombies afraid of speaking their own truth.

-We need to be the children who come back home ragged, aged, and scarred, and more than a little bit disillusioned, but a hell of a lot wiser and more determined than ever to become the individuals who we are meant to be.
+You need to be the children who come back home ragged, aged, and scarred, and more than a little bit disillusioned, but a hell of a lot wiser and more determined than ever to become the individuals who you are meant to be.